I Already Miss Succession — Here's Everything We Know About The Next Season

 Because Succession is the best show on television, it makes sense that it has already been renewed for a third season.
-If I had my way, it would be renewed through season 10, ending with Shiv Roy finally winning her seat as CEO of Waystar Royco at the tender age of 65 , a la the real-life Shari Redstone.
-Alas, HBO has not yet asked me for input about my favorite show.
+If I had my way, it would be renewed through season 10, ending with Shiv Roy finally winning her seat as CEO of Waystar Royco at the tender age of 65, a la the real-life Shari Redstone.
+Alas, HBO has not yet asked me for input about my favourite show.
 (Despite my numerous attempts to offer it to them.)

 Advertisement